 The six undergraduate schools offer the programs and courses of instruction described in their respective sections of this catalog.
 Undergraduate study may lead to the bachelor's degree as a final academic goal or to graduate or professional study.

-Northwestern is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Northwestern is accredited by the Higher Learning Commission.
 Some schools have additional accreditation, as noted in the following sections.

 Evanston Campus

 The schools and other institutional divisions, in order of establishment, are as follows: